 Today you will enjoy a petit French lesson.
 Très bien, non?

 Enjoy a guided tour of one of the world’s most-loved cities—Paris.
-See famous landmarks such as the Champs-Elysées —described as one of the world’s most beautiful avenues.
-See the Arc de Triomphe, the world's first organized roundabout and Napoleon's monument to the armies and himself.
-And of course, you’ll have the chance to snap a picture in front of the Iron Lady of Paris—the Eiffel Tower.
+See famous landmarks such as the Champs-Elysées, described as one of the world’s most beautiful avenues.
+See the Arc de Triomphe, the world's first organized roundabout complete with a monument to Napoleon and his armies.

 In the heart of Paris, see the Notre Dame Cathedral.
 Construction of this fantastic building began in 1163 and took two centuries to complete!

-Explore a museum so large it would take at least three weeks to see all the wonderful treasures inside—The Louvre.
-Take a guided tour to see the most famous parts of the museum and come face to face with Leonardo's masterpiece, Mona Lisa.
+Explore the Louvre today, a museum so large it would take at least three weeks to even glimpse all its treasures.
+Break into small groups to explore the most famous parts of the museum and come face to face with Leonardo's masterpiece, Mona Lisa.

 Learn from a local artist during an art workshop in the Montmartre area.
 Make your own masterpiece in this unique setting—once home to artists such as Pablo Picasso and Vincent van Gogh.

-Climb the steps to reach the second-highest point in Paris, Basilique du Sacre Coeur, and take in a stunning view of the city.
+Climb the steps to reach the second-highest point in Paris, the Sacre-Coeur Basilica, and take in the stunning views.